Dacarbazine is also called DTIC. It is a chemotherapy drug used to treat melanoma, Hodgkin lymphoma and soft tissue sarcoma.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-You will be given dacarbazine in the chemotherapy day unit or during a stay in hospital.
+You will be given dacarbazine in the chemotherapy day unit.
 A chemotherapy nurse will give it to you.
 Dacarbazine can be given in combination with other cancer drugs.

 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that your blood cells are at a safe level to have chemotherapy.

 You will see a doctor or nurse before you have chemotherapy.
 They will ask you how you have been feeling.
 If your blood results are okay, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

 Your nurse usually gives you anti-sickness (anti-emetic) drugs before the chemotherapy.